renenw/relay/README.md

 Listens on HTTP, and to UDP, and relays what is received to an HTTP endpoint, and or to an MQtt broker.
 In may case, the end point is an AWS Gateway, and MQTT is a Home Assistant system.

-Of course, grom the Gateway, you can leverage standard AWS mechanisms for processing the messages.
+Of course, from the Gateway, you can leverage standard AWS mechanisms for processing the messages.

 Examples of Arduino applications that feeds this relay can be seen [here](https://github.com/renenw/harduino).
 The key function can be seen below.